October 3, 2017

 People who use drugs are particularly vulnerable to the effects of stigma and discrimination.

-Drug misuse is often not seen as a medical condition, but rather as a "personal choice or moral failure”.2
+Drug use is often not seen as a medical condition, but rather as a "personal choice or moral failure”.2

 Those who become dependent on drugs are more likely to be considered responsible for their condition, more unpredictable, and as a result, more likely to be avoided and judged by society.